mroonga/mroonga/doc/source/userguide/storage.rst

     c20 DATETIME
   ) ENGINE = groonga DEFAULT CHARSET utf8;

-When we run SELECT phrase like the following, groonga storage engine reads data from columns that are referred by SELECT phrase and WHERE phrase only (and it does not access columns that not required internally).
+When we run SELECT phrase like the following, mroonga reads data from columns that are referred by SELECT phrase and WHERE phrase only (and it does not access columns that not required internally).

   SELECT c1, c2, c11 FROM t1 WHERE c2 = XX AND c12 = "XXX";